racheljn/surp2020/people/japan/priyankayoshikawa.md

 ---
 Priyanka Yoshikawa is the only child of a Bengali father and Japanese mother <sub><sup>([Prakash](https://surp2020.racheljn.vercel.app/sources))</sup></sub>.
 She was born in Tokyo, and from 1st to 4th grade she attended school in the US.
 From 4th to 6th she lived with her cousins in India and learned Bengali.
 Then in 6th grade she return to Japan and was bullied by her peers for looking different and her non-fluent Japanese<sub><sup>([Dayman](https://surp2020.racheljn.vercel.app/sources))</sup></sub>.
 After school she started doing modeling she states "I think my attraction to the beauty world was an act of defiance to all the kids in school.
 I believed in myself and thought it was a way to show people that what makes me different makes me beautiful.<sub><sup>([Dayman](https://surp2020.racheljn.vercel.app/sources))</sup></sub>" In 2016 she made headlines when she won Miss World Japan and also placed in the International Miss World Pageant<sub><sup>(["Define Yourself"](https://surp2020.racheljn.vercel.app/sources))</sup></sub>.

 Currently Priyanka runs a beauty/wellness line known as Mukoomi "gender-neutral CBD skincare and beauty products that targeted an ethnically diverse and age-diverse customer base" aiming to inspire people of all ages to embrace their skin and oppose ageism which is prevalent Japanese beauty industry<sub><sup>([Dayman](https://surp2020.racheljn.vercel.app/sources))</sup></sub>.
-Priyanka has also promoted elephant conservation in the past and holds a Laos national certification for elephant training, she stated "I do conservation work for Asian elephants, projects [that include] their future and helping communities and mindful tourism.
-I’m making a bridge between Japan and India <sub><sup>([Prakash](https://surp2020.racheljn.vercel.app/sources))</sup></sub>”.
-Since she was young Priyanka has always had a goal to change the world for the better and uses her multiracial identity and relevant skillset to do just that.
+As part of her humanitarian work, she is also ambassador for Smile Asia to promote treatment of facial deformities in children, and for the Balipara Foundation working for sustainable community development in the Eastern Himalayas<sub><sup>(["Define Yourself"](https://surp2020.racheljn.vercel.app/sources))</sup></sub>..
+She hopes to be a bridge between Japan and India <sub><sup>([Prakash](https://surp2020.racheljn.vercel.app/sources))</sup></sub>”.
+Since she was young Priyanka has always had a goal to change the world for the better and uses her multiracial identity and entrepreneurial mindset to do just that.

 **Place of Birth:** Tokyo, Japan